 Android, Apple and Windows Client Software are free, but server software is not.

 Splashtop.
-Easy interface, but less popular than it once was.
+Easy to use interface, but less popular than it once was.

 The IP code rates the degree of protection against dust, water etc.